 Dried thyme keeps for about a year in a dark, dry place.

-Thyme is used in many culinary ways: in the classic bouquet garni, added to tomato sauces or marinades, sprinkled on roasted vegetables, grilled meats or fish, in salads, homemade bread or pasta, to flavour stuffings, dusted on goat’s cheese, infused in oil, vinegar or honey, and even in desserts (it pairs wonderfully with strawberries or apricots, for example).
+Thyme is used in many ways in cooking: in the famous bouquet garni, added to tomato sauces or marinades, on roasted vegetables, grilled meats or fish, in salads, homemade bread or pasta, to flavour stuffings, sprinkled on goat’s cheese, infused in oil, vinegar or honey, and even in desserts (it pairs deliciously with strawberries or apricots, for example).

-Thyme tea is a tonic drink that boosts the immune system.
-Combined with honey, lemon juice and cinnamon, it’s ideal for fighting winter ailments.
+Thyme tea is a tonic drink that stimulates the immune system.
+Combined with a spoonful of honey, lemon juice and cinnamon, it’s ideal for combating winter ailments.

 Lemon thyme is often used for infusions, but other varieties work just as well.